 3. What you will be required to do

-Depending upon the position you apply for you could be working in residential or nursing homes (private or local authority run), help individuals in day centres or support people in their own home.
+Depending upon the position you apply for you could be working in residential or nursing homes (private or local authority run), helping individuals in day centres or supporting people in their own homes.

 Although specific to the carer job description your daily duties could include: